Phase effects from strong gravitational lensing of gravitational waves: Discussion

 In this work we have explored the relative phase of lensed GWs as a key indicator of strong lensing.
 We have demonstrated that lensed waveforms can be indistinguishable from unlensed ones with shifted astrophysical parameters.
 The respective $\pi/2$ and $\pi$ phase shift of type II and III images can be mimicked in different ways.
 In particular, we have found that a detector and inclination dependent shift of the orientation angle $\Delta\psi_{22}$ (see Eq.~(\ref{ChivsAngles})), provides a very good approximate template for lensed images.
 The template is not always exact due to the following effects: \begin{enumerate}[label=\emph{\roman*)}] \item the presence of higher order modes with $ m \ne \ell$, \item the precession of the orbital plane, \item the ellipticity of the orbit, \end{enumerate} which cause the lensed GW signals to deviate from GR waveforms.
 We also found that the lensed images can be degenerate with a shift in the coalescence phase $\Delta \varphi_c=\pi/4$.
 This latter degeneracy is less general since it is already broken when $m\ne 2$ modes are relevant.
 We note, however, that for the set of eccentric binaries that we have explored, these approximate degeneracies are preserved to a very high degree.

 We emphasize that lensed waveforms may not correspond to standard general relativity waveform templates.
 As shown above, in the case of gravitational lensing of gravitational-wave sources, individual modes may suffer phase shifts, and thus the final waveform may be altered.
 A naive analysis might thus claim deviations from general relativity, when instead the source has been strongly lensed.
 These deviations will need to be incorporated in future Testing GR analyses~\cite{2019PhRvD.100j4036A}, so that lensed sources are not erroneously identified as indicating a breakdown of general relativity.
 This differs from intuition based on the case of strong lensing of electromagnetic sources, where in general only the intensity is measured (averaged over times long compared with the frequency), and thus phase effects become irrelevant.
+Interestingly the possible distortion of strongly lensed GWs also opens the possibility to identify strong lensing without the need to detect multiple images.

-We have studied a large sector of the compact binary parameter space with mass ratios above $q=1/18$, precession parameter below $\chi_p=0.5$ and eccentricities below $e=0.4$.
-We find that lensed GWs with parameters in this range will not be missed by standard GR templates, as the signal-to-ratio loss due to waveform mismatch will be smaller than $1\%$ for asymmetric binaries and $5\%$ for precessing and eccentric binaries.
+We have studied a large sector of the compact binary parameter space with mass ratios above $q=1/18$, precession parameter below $\chi_p=0.5$ and eccentricities below $e=0.4$ at 20Hz.
+We find that, for a single detector, lensed GWs with parameters in this range will likely not be missed by standard GR templates, as the signal-to-noise ratio loss due to waveform mismatch will be smaller than $1\%$ for asymmetric binaries and $5\%$ for precessing and eccentric binaries when using a detector-dependent orientation angle shift.
+When shifting instead the coalescence phase the mismatch is lower than $10\%$ for parameters in these ranges.
 More extreme choices of the precession or eccentricity may potentially produce larger mismatches that could lead to missing the signal with a traditional template bank search.
-Generating a targeted template bank (see Eq.~(\ref{eq:shift1}) and (\ref{eq:shift2})) will overcome this problem, although the probability of detecting these rare binaries seems low at the moment with present GW detectors.
+In addition, when having multiple detectors, a detector-dependent phase shift may further decrease the detection confidence of an event, as current searches only allow for detector-independent parameters and even test for their consistency.
+Generating a targeted template bank (see Eq.~(\ref{eq:shift1}) and (\ref{eq:shift2})) will overcome these problems, although the probability of detecting these rare binaries seems low at the moment with present GW detectors.